mui/base-ui/docs/data/base/components/field/field.md

 ## Validation

-When adding native HTML validation props like `required` or `pattern`, the `show` prop on `Field.Message` will show the message only if the constraint validation fails:
+When adding native HTML validation props like `required` or `pattern`, the `show` prop on `Field.Message` shows the message only if the constraint validation fails:

 ```jsx
 <Field.Root>